Alejogb1/job-board/blog-data/does-hive-have-a-string-split-function.md

 id: "does-hive-have-a-string-split-function"
 ---

-Alright so you're asking about string splitting in Hive huh Been there done that a bunch of times let me tell you Hive's a beast and its string handling can be well interesting
+Alright so you're asking about string splitting in Hive right Been there done that a bunch of times let me tell you Hive's a beast and its string handling can be well interesting

 First things first yeah Hive totally has string split capabilities It's not like some obscure function hidden away in a dark corner It's front and center and ready to roll Specifically we are talking about the `split` function and this bad boy is your go to for turning a comma separated or any other delimited string into an array of strings and honestly I’ve used this more than I've had hot dinners.